Our Outreach to Others

 We invite you to speak your voice to leaders in places of power and position through any one of the advocacy groups or initiatives that we are engaged in, including hunger, environmental, and peace and justice advocacy.

 The Grauer Back-to-School Project is a volunteer, non-profit collaborative partnership with local faith organizations, social services agencies and businesses, created to respond to the back-to-school needs of low-income children who attend school in the Wilson cluster of schools in Southwest Portland.

 Each year, on the 2nd Saturday of August, we provide a new winter coat, socks, shoes, underwear, T-shirt, and a backpack full of school supplies for each child who comes to Grauer.
-Due to the coronavirus pandemic, this year's onsite event was cancelled.
-The Grauer Ministry Team has been working directly with the local schools to distribute these goods to students.
-For more information please visit Grauer Back to School.
+This year’s event takes place on Saturday, August 14, 8-11am.
+Pre-registration takes place, lottery style, on Friday, August 13 from 3:30-4:30pm.
+Both registration and distribution take place at St. Luke.
+For more information please visit: grauerbacktoschool.com.

 Community Table Food Box

 On the last Saturday of each month, St. Luke distributes boxes of food, meat, produce, and household products to our neighbors in need.
 We do so using a drive through distribution, following all of the recommended Covid-19 guidelines to keep our guests and volunteers safe.
 Hours of distribution are 2:00–3:30pm.